jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 But it's all bytes being
 transferred to another machine in the end.
-What we see is an outputted result not 0s and 1s (representation of electric pulse).
+What we see is an outputted result, not 0s and 1s (representation of electric pulse).

 ## Front-End Dev